baumrock/RockJavaScriptHooks/docs/readme.md

 ### Backend

-In the ProcessWire backend, hooks will automatically be added to the `ProcessWire` JavaScript object.
+In the ProcessWire backend, hook features will automatically be added to the `ProcessWire` JavaScript object.
 The necessary JavaScript file will automatically be loaded.

+Additionally the module will load the file `/site/templates/admin.js` that you can use to add hooks to the ProcessWire backend.

+Try it out and copy the example above into your `admin.js` file!

 ### Frontend